Preparing for the Holistic Review Process

 Seventh Semester Grades

-We may request for you to provide grades for the first semester of your senior year.
-These seventh semester grades allow us to consider your academic performance.
+We may request that you to provide grades for the first semester of your senior year.
+These seventh semester grades allow us to consider your most recent academic performance.
 Learn how to submit your official transcript.

 Interview